Viacheslav Chornovil: 1965–1966 purge and aftermath

 In 1967 Chornovil published his second work of samvydav.
 Known as Woe from Wit: Portraits of Twenty "Criminals", it included information on those arrested during the 1965–1966 crackdown and violations of the law committed by Soviet authorities during their arrests.
 Chornovil sent the work to the Central Committee of the Communist Party of Ukraine (CPU), the KGB of the Ukrainian SSR, the Writers' Union of Ukraine, and the Union of Artists of Ukraine.
-On 21 October 1967 it was read during a broadcast of Radio Liberty, and it was professionally printed by the end of the year.
+On 21 October 1967 it was read during a broadcast of the United States-backed Radio Liberty, and it was professionally printed by the end of the year.
 Chornovil's samvydav was published in the West in 1969 under the title of The Chornovil Papers, drawing attention to the purge at a time when public consciousness was focused largely on the Sinyavsky–Daniel trial.
 Chornovil's work established him as one of the leading figures among Ukrainian activists at the time, and, along with Dziuba's Internationalism or Russification?, demonstrated to those in the rest of Europe that Ukrainians were not fully accepting Soviet rule.

-In addition to Woe from Wit Chornovil also wrote letters to the head of the Ukrainian KGB and the Prosecutor General of the Ukrainian SSR complaining that investigators had violated the laws during the arrests of Sixtiers.
-On 5 May 1967 he was summoned to the office of the deputy Prosecutor General of Lviv Oblast, E. Starykov, who informed him of the existence of article 187-1 of the Criminal Code of the Ukrainian SSR, which forbade defaming the Soviet system or government and carried up to three years in prison.
-The libel included writing letters complaining about state officials' misconduct.
-Although not a secret, the law had gone unpublished at the time, and it was only because Starykov informed him about it that Chornovil learned that his acts may have been illegal.
+In addition to Woe from Wit, Chornovil also wrote complaints to the head of the Ukrainian KGB and the Prosecutor General of the Ukrainian SSR about investigators' violations of the law during the arrests of Sixtiers.
+On 5 May 1967, he was summoned to the office of E. Starykov, Deputy Prosecutor General of Lviv Oblast, who informed him of the existence of article 187-1 of the Criminal Code of the Ukrainian SSR.
+The law, which forbade defaming the Soviet system or government, was known to exist but did not figure on the books, so it was only during that meeting that Chornovil could have officially learned that he might have done something illegal.
+By that time, he already had a reputation of a troublemaker within the KGB.